 You Can Hold Dog Owners Strictly Liable for Injuries

-When it comes to dog bite cases, Washington State is a strict liability state, and the law is very favorable to dog bite victims.
+When it comes to dog bite cases, the law is very favorable to dog bite victims.
 In Washington, the owner of a dog is strictly liable for an unprovoked bite that occurs on public land (or while the victim is lawfully on private property), regardless of whether the dog has a prior history of biting people.
 This means that a dog owner can be held strictly liable, without regard to the dog owner’s level of fault (if any).
 An experienced Vancouver dog bite lawyer can analyze the facts of your case to help your recovery.

 Was the Dog Owner Negligent?